 Environment Easement (EE) Package,

 |May 1: If changes to EE from the

 June 1: If EE follows the template.

 As part of the finalization of remedial projects, remedial parties must submit two key documents to DEC for review - the Site Management Plan and the Final Engineering Report.
-To facilitate the review of these documents, DEC has prepared templates in Microsoft Word format which include instructions for use by remedial parties.
+Microsoft Word templates are available upon request from the project manager.
 Checklists that DEC staff use to review these documents, along with generic reports, are also provided for reference in Portable Document Format (PDF).

 Final Engineering Report

 - Checklist and Generic Final Engineering Report (PDF) (164 KB)

 - Site Management Plan Template (PDF) (169 KB)